Assassin’s Creed Odyssey Atlantis: getting into Atlantis, how to kill the legendary monsters

 Head back to Atlantis and place the four artefacts into their respective pedestals.
 You’ll then have a long scene where the Isos Aletheia speaks about humans.
 After which, you’ll have another sequence where you must control Layla in the present.
 Climb up the wall you’re facing when you have control and move the two mirrors into place to get the fourth beam of light to hit the pyramid.
 This will then complete this quest arc.

 Now you know the secrets of Atlantis.
 Was it worth all that hard work?
-There’s plenty of other side quests to embark on, so you can look at our Assassin’s Creed Odyssey side quest guide for more on the other things you can find in the game, as well as fight some more mythical creatures in our Assassin’s Creed Odyssey Daugthers of Artemis guide.
+There’s plenty of other side quests to embark on, so you can look at our Assassin’s Creed Odyssey side quests guide for more on the other things you can find in the game, as well as fight some more mythical creatures in our Assassin’s Creed Odyssey Daughters of Artemis guide.